MaskoFortwana/CyberArk-WebConnect/docs/webconnect-comparison.md

 ## 🚀 Executive Summary

-ChromeConnect represents a complete modernization and enhancement of the original WebConnect tool, built from the ground up with .NET 8, modern web technologies, and enterprise-grade features.
-While maintaining the core functionality of automated web portal authentication, ChromeConnect introduces significant improvements in reliability, performance, and extensibility.
+WebConnect represents a complete modernization and enhancement of legacy web automation tools, built from the ground up with .NET 8, modern web technologies, and enterprise-grade features.
+While maintaining the core functionality of automated web portal authentication, WebConnect introduces significant improvements in reliability, performance, and extensibility.

 ### Key Improvements at a Glance
 - **3x faster** login detection with multi-strategy approach